kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 While reviewing the first PR, the front matter should have `draft: true`, and the pull request itself should not be in Draft state on GitHub.
 The `date: YYYY-MM-DD` field comes later, in a separate publish PR *(which we discuss later)*.
 Hugo, the static site generator, will not publish anything until the date is set.

 Also if the PR carries the `do-not-merge/work-in-progress` label, or has [WIP] in the title, it means the author is still working on it and it isn't ready for review yet.
-Once the content is actually ready, the PR should remove that label (or remove [WIP] from the title), this removed any confusion and signals the reviewers that it's good to review.
+Once the content is actually ready, the PR should remove that label (or remove [WIP] from the title), this prevent any confusion and signals the reviewers that it's good to review.

 *So the draft needs to be merged first to move to the second stage for setting the date.*